Julies HUGS-(Helping Us Get Safe)

-"Cookie" (F) pointer/springer mix 2-3 yrs yrs old.
-Cookie is currently in Kansas with a rescuer, but I can get her here to PA with NO problem if anyone is interested in her.
-I got her sister in and she was adopted by a family in the Wilkes-Barre area, she said she'd be happy to talk with anyone who's interested in giving Cookie a home!
-Cookie is not housetrained, nor was her sister, but by utilalizing a crate, her sister was completely housetrained in less than 2 weeks.
-Her sister is very friendly, on the larger size, approx 70 lbs, friendly, loves kids, playful.
-She will be up-to-date on shots, spayed, and heartworm neg.
+"Cookie" (F) pointer/springer mix 4-1/2 yrs yrs old.
+Cookie is now in PA!!!
+She's not in Kansas anymore!
+I'm hoping now she can find her forever home!
+She was in a kennel out in Kansas for her life so far but she is completely housetrained and just the sweetest dog ever!
+She's a BIG girl at 88 lbs!
+I got her sister Precious, she's on the Happy Tails page, back in Jan 2012, and she was adopted by a family in the Wilkes-Barre area, she said she'd be happy to talk with anyone who's interested in giving Cookie a home!
+Cookie is up-to-date on shots, spayed, and heartworm neg.
 An adoption application, adoption contract, adoption fee, and home visit are required to adopt.
-Please contact me Julie Stevens email@example.com 570-773-3077 if you might be interested in adopting Cookie.
-I'd really like to see this girl get a home and a family so she can be an inside dog!
+Please contact me Julie Stevens firstname.lastname@example.org 570-773-3077 if you might be interested in adopting Cookie.
+I'd really like to see this girl get a home and a family that she can call her own, she deserves it!

 I'm not a 501c non-profit organization, right now it's just myself and one other Foster Mom rescueing the dogs that we can and trying to find them new, loving homes.
 I would love to have people willing to foster a dog or cat so that more animals could get a second chance at finding a loving, forever home.

 My breed of choice is English Springer Spaniels, but I don't feel that they are the only dogs worth saving.
 Even mixes are wonderful companions!
 If someone would like to help foster, you can pick the animal that you want to assist, I won't tell you what you are to foster.
 Also since I'm not 501c, I can only rescue 1 or 2 dogs at a time as I have 3 dogs of my own and my fosters are kept inside the home as if they were my own dogs.